fbeaufume/hibernate-monitoring/README.md

 ## Usage

+Configure the Hibernate monitoring features as needed by editing `application.yml`.

 Run the application with `mvn spring-boot:run` or using your IDE.

 Then open http://localhost:8080/ and use the links to execute some persistence operations.